tohuwabohu/puppet-openntp/README.md

 ##Overview

-his module installs and manages OpenNTPD.
+This module installs and manages OpenNTPD.

 ##Usage